 - After selecting the number of rows to insert, press Insert (Windows) or Control + I on a Mac, to automatically insert that number of new, blank rows above the selection.

 - Press Shift + Spacebar to select the entire row of your active or selected cells.
 This makes it easy to delete or copy all row content at once.

 - Click in a cell and begin typing to add data to it.

-- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to a row's number.
+- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to the row number.

 To delete multiple consecutive rows, click on the top row's number, scroll down to the bottom, then press the Shift key on your keyboard as you click on the bottom row's number.
 When you release your click, all of the rows in between will be highlighted, and you can click the drop-down arrow next to any highlighted row's number and select Delete Row to delete them all.

 To delete multiple nonconsecutive rows, hold down the Ctrl (Windows) or Command (Mac) key on your keyboard and click the row numbers for the rows you want to delete.
 Then, click the drop-down arrow to the right of any of the highlighted row numbers and select Delete Row.

 Another way to delete nonconsecutive rows is to first apply a filter to the sheet, and then follow the steps to delete the displayed rows.
 (For more information about using filters, see Using Filters to Show or Hide Sheet Data.)